top of page

 If plantar fasciitis is left untreated, additional complications can arise.
 These include:

-• Plantar tears: If left untreated, with time, the stress and plantar facia inflammation can cause tiny tears in the fascia.
+• Plantar tears: If left untreated, with time, the stress and plantar fascia inflammation can cause tiny tears in the fascia.
 These micro-injuries can slowly increase your pain and grow in size, making the plantar fascia more vulnerable to debilitation and rupture.

 • Plantar rupture: If not addressed on time, plantar fasciitis can result in plantar rupture.
 Suppose a person continues participating in jogging, sports, or even standing for long periods in ill-fitting footwear; a rupture can occur.
 It can cause intense pain, swelling and bruising in the foot.

 • Plantar fibromatosis: Benign or slow-growing nodules develop along the plantar fascia in this condition.
 Starting slow, the pace of growth becomes rapid with time, making walking painful and uneasy.
-Genetics are a common reason for plantar fibromatosis.
+Genetics is a common reason for plantar fibromatosis.
 Researchers also suggest that an untreated tear in the fascia can trigger it.

 • Heel spurs: One of the most common consequences of leaving plantar fasciitis untreated is heel spurs, which can build up over several months without much pain.
 In other words, if plantar fasciitis is not managed on time, it may initiate a secondary problem and go unnoticed–until the sharp pain reappears.